Call For Artists Application Questions [What To Include]

 Specific Call For Artists Questions

-In order to better qualify your applicants, we recommend adding additional quantitative and qualitative fields (not all of which are relevant to every opportunity)
+In order to better qualify your applicants, we recommend adding additional quantitative and qualitative fields (not all of which are relevant to every opportunity).
+These may include:

 - Keywords that describe your artwork (up to five)